Tag Archive for: driving lessons Edinburgh

 Before your driving lesson, try these quick soothing techniques:

-– Music and Positive Affirmations: Play calming music or say encouraging words aloud.
+– Music and positive affirmations: play calming music or say encouraging words aloud.
+Don’t feel silly about the latter, it is very helpful.
+Try it.

 You can reduce anxiety for your driving lesson by implementing these strategies into your preparation routine.